sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-display the first 10 lines of /etc/passwd
 6-displays the third line of the file iacta
 7-creates a file name with text in it
+8-writes into the file the result of a command